reinteractive-open/spree_temando/README.md

 dimensions filled out (height, length, depth, weight), otherwise Temando will not be able to quote.

+## Padding

+Depending on how you actually fulfil the shipments, you might like to add some padding to the ETA days provided by Temando.
+This allows you to better manage customer expectations.

+In this case, you have three fields to tweak:

+* `Minimum ETA` - the minimum days it will take to ship and deliver.
+The days provided will never be less than this value.
+* `Pad Minimum` - The number of days to pad the "Minimum ETA" by.
+* `Pad Maximum` - the number of days to pad the "Maximum ETA" by.

+For example, if you know it's always going to take at least 3 days to get an order boxed up before you can ship it, you might set each of the "pad" values to 3 days, turning a quote for 1-3 days into 4-6 days.

+Another example is where you know there are frequently delays with your usual shipping provider.
+In this case, you might set the minimum ETA to 5, and set each of the padding values to 2.
+If temando offers a quote at 1-2 days, this will turn into 5-7.

+In this case, the lowest number is forced by the minimum eta setting.
+The highest number is forced to the same value (as it's under 5) and then padded by 2.

 ## Customisations

 To simplify all the options for feeding product data to Temando, you can